Locally-Iterative Distributed (Delta + 1)-Coloring below Szegedy-Vishwanathan Barrier, and Applications to Self-Stabilization and to Restricted-Bandwidth Models: Introduction

+The problem that we are studying is how many rounds are required for computing a proper\footnote[1]{A coloring $\varphi : V \rightarrow [\Delta + 1]$ is called {\em proper}, if $\varphi(u) \neq \varphi(v)$, for every edge $e = (u,v) \in E$.} $(\Delta + 1)$-coloring of $G$.
+This is one of the most fundamental and well-studied distributed symmetry-breaking problems \cite{CV86,GP87,L87,SV93,KW06,BE10,BE11,BE13,BEK14,BEPS12,B15,FHK16}, and it has numerous applications to resource and channel allocation, scheduling, workload balancing, and to mutual exclusion \cite{K09,GK10}.
 The study of distributed coloring algorithms on paths and cycles was initiated by Cole and Vishkin in 1986 \cite{CV86}, who devised a $3$-coloring algorithm with $O(\log^* n)$ time\footnote[2]{Unless said otherwise, algorithms that we discuss are deterministic.}.
 The first distributed algorithm for the $(\Delta + 1)$-coloring problem on general graphs was devised by Goldberg and Plotkin in 1987 \cite{GP87}.
 The running time of their algorithm is $2^{O(\Delta)} + O(\log^* n)$. ($\log^*$ is a very slow-growing function, defined formally in Section \ref{sc:pr}.)
 Goldberg, Plotkin and Shannon \cite{GPS88} improved this bound to $O(\Delta^2 + \log^* n)$.
 Linial \cite{L87} showed a lower bound of $\frac{1}{2} \log^* n - O(1)$.
 His lower bound applies to a more relaxed $f(\Delta)$-coloring problem, for any, possibly quickly-growing function $f()$.
 Linial also strengthened the upper bound of \cite{GPS88}, and showed that an $O(\Delta^2)$-coloring can be computed in $\log^* n + O(1)$ time.
 (Via a standard color reduction, described e.g., in \cite{BE13} Chapter 3, given an $\alpha$-coloring one can compute a $(\Delta + 1)$-coloring in $\alpha - (\Delta + 1)$ rounds.
 Thus, Linial's algorithm also gives rise to $(\Delta + 1)$-coloring in $O(\Delta^2 + \log^* n)$ time.)

-In STOC'93, Szegedy and Vishwanathan \cite{SV93} studied {\em locally-iterative} coloring algorithms.
-An algorithm ${\cal A}$ is {\em locally-iterative} if it maintains a sequence $\varphi_1, \varphi_2,...,\varphi_T$ of {\em proper} colorings, where $\varphi_i$ is the coloring on round $i$, for every $1 \leq i \leq T$, and $T$ is the running time of the algorithm.
-On each round $i$, every vertex $v$ computes its new color $\varphi_{i+1}(v)$ based only on the colors $\{\varphi_i(u) \ | \ u \in \hat{\Gamma}(v)\}$, where $\hat{\Gamma}(v) = \{v\} \cup \{u \in V \ | \ (u,v) \in E \}$ is the $1$-hop-neighborhood of $v$.
-Szegedy and Vishwanathan showed upper and lower bounds on the quantity $\Psi(n,\Delta,D)$, which is the number of colors into which an $n$-vertex graph $G$ of maximum degree $\Delta$ can be properly recolored within one single round, assuming that it was properly $D$-colored in the beginning of the round.
-Note, however, that for the lower bound of \cite{SV93} to hold, the proper $D$-coloring of $G$ is assumed to be {\em arbitrary}.